 We often get asked by our readers to recommend the best tours in Barcelona.
 So, for that reason, we’ve created this guide to point everyone in the right direction.
 While we ourselves aren’t the world’s biggest fans of guided tours we DO think there are plenty of tours that provide real value for tourists and visitors in Barcelona.

-As Barcelona is one of the most popular destinations for travelers in Europe, and one of our favorite cities in the world, it’s hardly surprising that there are a ton of great tours to choose from.
-There’s everything from guided market tours to crazy pub crawls, and everything in between.
-Which tour is the right one for you?
-Let’s find out!
+Barcelona is one of the most popular destinations for travelers in Europe.
+It’s also one of our favorite cities in the world.
+It’s hardly surprising that there are a ton of great Barcelona tours to choose from.
+Everything from guided market tours to crazy pub crawls to historic architecture tours are available.

 The Best Tours in Barcelona